Tolson321/6-Devs-1-Project/README.md

 Deliver this in a format that's easy to reference: a Notion doc, Google Doc, or markdown file in the repo — your choice.

+these are suggetions and up to the dev to move in directions you think are best

 Once you're done:
+- **Dev #1** will pick and Plan (Concept + MVP + PDR) + (only if you have time) build the frontend skeleton. core ideas and baseline of functionalities if you have time
 - **Dev #2** will build the frontend skeleton.
 - **Dev #3** will add design and branding.
 - **Dev #4** handles backend and APIs.
 - **Dev #5** sets up auth and security.
-- **Dev #6** does QA and launches the app live, ready for testing and launching on Product Hunt.
+- **Dev #6** does QA finishes up features or bugs that are missing and launches the app live, ready for testing and launching on Product Hunt.

 ---